-76. On August 5, 2014, L.K. was contacted by Defendant Peyton, who informed her that the skin around D.K.'s eyes was discolored.
-Defendant Peyton attributed the discoloration to "allergies," suggesting that perhaps D.K. had been rubbing her eye out of discomfort.
+74. On August 5, 2014, L.K. was contacted by Defendant Peyton, who informed her that the skin around D.K.'s eyes was discolored.
+Defendant Peyton tried to cover this incident up, by claiming the black eye was caused by "allergies," and that perhaps D.K. had been rubbing her eye out of discomfort.

-77. After this initial phone call, L.K. received messages at home and on her cell phone indicating that the "allergy" claim was false and that D.K.'s eye injury actually appeared to have been caused by an assault.
+75. After this initial phone call, L.K. received messages at home and on her cell phone indicating that the "allergy" claim was false and that D.K.'s eye injury actually appeared to have been caused by an assault.

-78. L.K. rushed to Lincoln Hospital, where D.K. had been taken for evaluation and treatment.
+76. L.K. rushed to Lincoln Hospital, where D.K. had been taken for evaluation and treatment.

-79. When she arrived at D.K.'s bedside, L.K. could immediately tell that D.K. had a black eye.
+77. When she arrived at D.K.'s bedside, L.K. could immediately tell that D.K. had a black eye.

-80. Hospital staff informed L.K. that D.K.'s escort from the Union Avenue IRA, Defendant McKelvey, had abused D.K. in the hospital while waiting with her to be seen by medical personnel.
+78. Hospital staff informed L.K. that D.K.'s escort from the Union Avenue IRA, Defendant McKelvey, had abused D.K. in the hospital while waiting with her to be seen by medical personnel.

-81. According to an internal hospital report, Defendant McKelvey spoke to D.K. in a verbally aggressive manner and "violently pushed the patient."
-Hospital staff reported the incident to Defendants Peyton and Linder.
+79. According to an internal hospital report, Defendant McKelvey spoke to D.K. in a verbally aggressive manner and "violently pushed the patient."
+Hospital staff reported the abuse to Defendants Peyton and Linder.

-82. After interviewing a number of witnesses, state investigators later determined that Defendant McKelvey had abused and neglected D.K. at Lincoln Hospital.
+80. After interviewing a number of witnesses, state investigators later determined that Defendant McKelvey had abused and neglected D.K. at Lincoln Hospital.

-83. Months later, state authorities determined after a belated investigation that D.K.'s black eye had been caused by Defendant Tucker, who punched D.K. in the back and pushed her against a bathroom wall at the Union Avenue IRA.
+81. Months later, state authorities determined after a belated investigation that D.K.'s black eye had been caused by Defendant Tucker, who punched D.K. in the back and pushed her against a bathroom wall at the Union Avenue IRA.

-84. According to investigative findings, Defendant Tucker's vicious assault of D.K. occurred on July 29, 2014-a full week before D.K. was provided with medical attention.
+82. According to investigative findings, Defendant Tucker's vicious assault ofD.K. occurred on July 29, 2014-a full week before D.K. was provided with medical attention.

-85. Defendant Tucker continued to work at the Union Avenue IRA, with responsibility for caring for disabled residents, for more than six weeks after punching D.K.
+83. Defendant Tucker continued to work at the Union Avenue IRA, with responsibility for caring for disabled residents, for more than six weeks after punching D.K.